Categories: Plastic Surgery Blog

 How soon can I return to working out?

-Most patients resume light activity after 2–3 weeks, progressing to full workouts by 6 weeks, depending on comfort and healing.
+Most patients resume light activity after 2–3 weeks, progressing to full training by 6 weeks with skin tape and breast support, depending on comfort, healing, and fitness routine.

 Can I still perform push-ups or bench presses?

 Yes.
-Once healed, you can safely resume chest exercises.
-Start gradually and listen to your body—comfort should guide progression.
+Once healed, you can safely resume even the most demanding chest exercise.
+Start gradually and listen to your body—comfort guides progression.

 Will implants affect posture or strength?

-When properly sized and positioned, implants should not impact posture or power.
-Balanced weight distribution and correct form maintain stability.
+When properly sized and positioned, evidence suggests that breast implants do not impair performance or power.

 What type of sports bra should I wear post-surgery?